Neural Networks Without Magic: Occam’s Razor and a Programmer’s View

 Semantics

-• Multiple instances: any number of networks (separate handles)
+• Instances: any number of independent networks (separate handles).

 MQL5 usage